SquidDev/LuaCompilerProject/doc/types/TypeDefinitions.md

 end
 ```

-Though in the case of objects, you can leave out the braces:
+Though in the case of Objects, you can leave out the braces:

 ```lua
 interface Animal